gitmehedi/kubernetes/kubernetes/pages/chapter-3-cluster-11.md

    #### Terminology:
    In operating system upgrade some terms are very important

-   1. Drain: When a node drain, Pod are terminated form the node and Pod are recreated on another node where requirement match.
+   1. **Drain:** When a node drain, Pod are terminated form the node and Pod are recreated on another node where requirement match.
     Also node marked as unscheduled, meaning no Pod can be schedule on this node until you specify Scheduled or uncordon.
     Using it Pod can safe on other node.
-   2. Cordon: Marked node as unschedule able.
+   2. **Cordon:** Marked node as unschedulable.
-   3. Uncordon: Marked node as scheduleable so that Pod can schedule on this node.
+   3. **Uncordon:** Marked node as schedulable so that Pod can schedule on this node.

    #### System Upgrade Process:
    ##### Step 1: Evict the Pod from node using drain and take node down.